 Galesville is located about 20 miles north of La Crosse, Wisconsin, in the Coulee Region of the Mississippi Valley.
 The city sits among rolling hills, towering cliffs, forests and spring-fed streams.
-We are home to Apple Affair, Lake Marinuka, A. A. Arnold House (Eastside Farm), Old Main Historical & Community Arts Center and the Swinging Bridge to High Cliff Park.
+We are home to Apple Affair, Lake Marinuka, A. A. Arnold House (Eastside Farm), Old Main Historical & Community Arts Center and the Swinging Suspension Bridge to High Cliff Park.
 In 2008, Galesville was awarded the prestigious Scenic Beauty Award from Citizens for a Scenic Wisconsin.

 This website is for you.
 We hope it is helpful.

 Please contact us if you need something you could not find here.

 Thanks for visiting us.

 Judge George Gale founded Galesville in 1854.
 He also established Galesville University, later known as Gale College.